18F/identity-idp/docs/Docker.md

 # Docker

+Currently, Docker is not being widely used and is considered deprecated.
+[See this note about Docker](./local-development.md#installing-with-docker) for more details.

+## Overview

 We use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) to build different kinds of containers.
 They utilise two upstream containers run by the DevOps team, `logindotgov/build` and `logindotgov/base`.

 1. `development.Dockerfile` installs development and test tools useful for local development.